 The best Chase unsecured credit card is Chase Freedom Unlimited®.
 It's a great all-rounder that offers extensive cash back rewards coupled with an attractive financing offer and a $0 annual fee.

-The majority of Chase credit cards are designed specifically for customers with good to excellent credit.
+The majority of Chase credit cards are designed specifically for customers with good credit or better.
 Chase offers some of the most sought-after credit cards on the market.
-Those include the Freedom, Freedom Unlimited; and the Sapphire Preferred and Reserve cards.
-All require an excellent credit score to qualify.
+But which one is the best can be viewed as a matter of personal preference, depending on your individual needs.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.